Bechir02/Tunisian-Fantasy-API/README.md

 API, we aim to provide a platform that not only enhances fan engagement but also celebrates the rich football culture of Tunisia.
-This project seeks to bring the excitement of fantasy sports to the Tunisian Ligue 1, enabling fans to connect with their favorite teams and players in a more engaging and meaningful way
+This project seeks to bring the excitement of fantasy sports to the Tunisian Ligue 1, enabling fans to connect with their favorite teams and players in a more engaging and meaningful way.